neelts/neelts.github.io/README.md

 ## Neil Akhmetov

-Seeking a position as a UI/UX Developer (Haxe, Dart, Scaleform, C++, TypeScript, HTML5 etc...)
+Seeking a position as a UI/UX Developer

-#### Relocation

-* Canada
-* USA
-* Netherlands
-* UK

 ## Achievements

-> Over the past 4 years, I've changed the whole UI production process in 3 AAA titles.
+> Over the past years, I've changed the whole UI production process in 3 AAA titles.
 > Warface Breakout is the latest one.

 ![3 AAA Titles](https://raw.githubusercontent.com/neelts/cv/master/images/cards.png)